Leave this site

 As detailed above, the Youth Justice and Criminal Evidence Act 1999 provides that vulnerable or intimidated victims and witnesses are eligible for their evidence in chief to be video recorded and presented to the court in that format.
 The process for obtaining video recorded evidence is detailed within the MOJ “Achieving Best Evidence in Criminal Proceedings” 2011 document and has become known as obtaining an ABE interview.

-Following a decision to obtain evidence from a victim or witness by way of ABE interview, it must be conducted by trained staff who will ensure it is obtained correctly and that any VPS is recorded separately to the main evidence (whether by way of break or separate disk.)
+Following a decision to obtain evidence from a victim or witness by way of ABE interview, it must be conducted by trained staff who will ensure it is obtained correctly, and that any VPS is recorded separately to the main evidence (whether by way of break or separate disk.)

 3.2.8.
 Pre-recorded cross examination - Sect 28 YJCEA 1999